Advertiser Disclosure

 Transferring the points to your Chase Sapphire Preferred card or Chase Sapphire Reserve card can also unlock a higher value if you want to book through Chase Travel.

-You can earn points on a Freedom Unlimited card or Freedom Flex card and redeem them through the Chase Sapphire Preferred card or Chase Sapphire Reserve card, which offers 25% to 50% more value.
+You can earn points on a Freedom Unlimited card or Freedom Flex card and redeem them through the Chase Sapphire Preferred card or Chase Sapphire Reserve card, which offers up to 1.75 cents and up to 2 cents in value, respectively.
+Both Sapphire cards have access to a unique feature called Points Boost, which gives you even more redemption value on the Chase Travel portal.

 SCROLL FOR MORE